bikram0000/getx_translator/README.md

 A command-line application for generating language strings file for Getx Flutter.
 Easy translation with google sheet for Getx.

+you need to make your sheet look like this [getx_translator_sheet](https://docs.google.com/spreadsheets/d/1fx1hGEEHXuuD8Fq9NZ_vubsdvu7mOslh6IW_5YY1x8Y/edit?usp=sharing) your strings should start from 3rd row.

 Go to google sheets and make an Apps script file past this code with replacing you sheet id and sheet name, you can get sheet id from sheet url.
 ```dart
 function doPost(request) {